digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/nginx_performance_considerations.md

     code 03-setup-ingress-controller/assets/manifests/nginx-values-v4.0.6.yaml
     ```

-3. Then, uncomment `config` section.
+3. Then, uncomment the `worker-processes` and `max-worker-connections` parameters from `config` section.
 It should look like below:

     ```yaml
     config:
-      "worker_processes": "auto"
+      worker-processes: "auto"
-      "worker_connections": "65535"
+      max-worker-connections: "65535"
     ```

-4. Now, save the values file and apply changes using `Helm` upgrade:
+4. Finally, save the values file and apply changes using `Helm` upgrade:

     ```shell
     NGINX_CHART_VERSION="4.0.6"